greyatom-school/the-minerva-project/FEWD/sprint_1/ark_studio/project.md

 ### Problem Statement

 You are working in a big firm as a front-end engineer.
 Your company likes to hear ideas of startup and provides digital media services to its clientele.
 As a front end engineer, you need to create a website for your company so that clients just goes through your website page and they will get to know about your company and want services you guys are providing.
 Now let's create a portfolio site for your company.

-We have already given you the [images](img) folder so kindly use this images only in order to create same web page.
+We have provided you with the [images](img) in order to create the web page.

 ![Template.png](./template.png)